gloriahwoang/gloriahwoang.github.io/_posts/2023-01-24-PredictiveModelingForHeartAttacks.md

 title: Predictive Modeling for Heart Attacks
 ---

+What causes heart attacks?
+Can we build a model that can predict if a person is prone to a heart attack or not?

 According to the Center for Disease Control and Prevention, heart disease is a leading cause of death within the United States [1].
 Within heart diseases, heart attacks are one of the most common.
 In the United States, a person has a heart attack every forty seconds [2].
 What are the preventive measures to avoid heart attacks?
 In order to address this question, we must identify features that lead to the cause of herat attacks.

 This project intends to explore various models that can predict if a person is prone to a heart attack or not.
 This project was a collaborative effort with Andrea Lin, Joan Akibode, Sanaa Mouzahir, and Minh Nguyen.
 It served as a final project for the class _Data Science in Mechanical Systems_ at Columbia University.
 See the code to the project [here](https://github.com/gloriahwoang/Predictive-Modeling-for-Heart-Attacks).